Paul Southgate, Professor of Tropical Aquaculture – based in Australia

-De’arne works with coastal communities in PNG to develop pearl-based livelihood opportunities.
-Her research is part of the ACIAR project 'Developing pearl-industry-based livelihoods in the Western Pacific'.
-De'arne's research includes consumer and market surveys that provide a better understanding of current and potential demand for pearl and mother-of-pearl (MOP) handicraft products in PNG, and inform training programs and extension activities for local artisans and PNG women’s groups.
+De’arne works with coastal communities in PNG, Tonga and Vietnam to develop pearl-based livelihood opportunities.
+Her research includes consumer and market surveys that provide a better understanding of current and potential demand for pearl and mother-of-pearl (MOP) handicraft products, and inform training programs and extension activities for local artisans and women's groups.
 Her research requires strong engagement with communities and community groups, government agencies and non-government organisations.

 Research areas: livelihood opportunities in coastal communities; empowerment of women through handicraft production; consumer assessment of pearl jewellery and MOP products; and market development for pearl-based products.

-Monal Lal, PhD Student – based in Australia
+Monal Lal, Post-Doctoral Project Scientist – based in Fiji

 Understanding pearl oyster genetics

-Research areas: cultured pearl industries; management of wild and farmed oyster populations; and genetic diversity of pearl-oyster populations.
+Research areas: cultured pearl industries; management of wild and farmed oyster populations; and genetic diversity of pearl-oyster and sea cucumber populations.